jkshenton/castep-docs/docs/tutorials/NEB/neb_tutorial.md

 `TSSEARCH_NEB_CLIMBING: TRUE`

-in the .param file. *[This is the default surely?
-Perhaps clearer in main documentation giving an example of when you *would* set False]*
+in the .param file.

+TODO: clarify what happens when you set climbing to true.

+TODO: include advice/explanation about starting with regular NEB and turning on climbing image after a few steps.

 ## Running the NEB